About

 Operation, access, safety, payment, moderation, and improvement.

-AngryPages may use information to create and manage accounts, authenticate users, provide tokens and paid access, process payments, deliver unlocks, manage subscriptions, support creators, process payouts, verify age or identity where required, operate adult-access controls where approved, personalize pages, remember preferences, provide search and archive features, operate AI tools, moderate content, classify tiers, review legal risk, route rights claims, respond to privacy requests, handle law requests, detect fraud, prevent abuse, secure the platform, debug errors, analyze performance, improve features, show ads or sponsored material where allowed, measure campaigns, enforce terms, comply with law, and protect AngryPages, users, creators, partners, payment providers, and the public.
+AngryPages may use information to create and manage accounts, authenticate users, provide tokens and paid access, process payments, deliver unlocks, manage subscriptions, support creators, process payouts, verify age or identity where required, operate adult-access controls where approved, personalize pages, remember preferences, provide search and archive features, operate AI tools, moderate content, classify tiers, review legal risk, route rights claims, respond to privacy requests, handle law requests, detect fraud, prevent abuse, secure the platform, debug errors, analyze performance, improve features, show ads or sponsored material where allowed, provide paid services, document consent, record and publish approved calls, operate and measure advertising campaigns, calculate valid traffic, process refunds and payment disputes, manage creator or collaborator allocations, enforce agreements, comply with legal, tax, accounting, payment, and recordkeeping obligations, and protect AngryPages, users, creators, partners, payment providers, and the public.

 Information may be shared where needed to run and protect the service.